-You must manage the transfer of deployment content to sites lower in the hierarchy.
+You're required to manage the transfer of deployment content to sites lower in the hierarchy.

 The following information can help you decide when to install a secondary site:

-Secondary site installation is initiated from the Configuration Manager console, instead of running Setup directly on a computer.
+Secondary site installation is initiated from the Configuration Manager console, instead of running setup directly on a computer.